AdrienneChristy/JavaScript-Snippits/README.md

 forWhile.js contains For loop to console number 1-10, and While loop to console "hello" while condition is true.

+literalVconstructor.js compares notation for new object using literal versus constructor notation.

 newObject_ConstructorAndLiteral.js creates new object using both Constructor and Literal methods.

 oddEven.js determines if Even number using %2, else if no number using isNaN, else odd number.